As a savvy internet user, you might think no one clicks on Facebook and Instagram ads.

 Crazy or funny pictures definitely attract clicks.
-See I Can Has Cheeseburger, 9GAG, or any popular meme.
+See I Can Has Cheezburger, 9GAG, or any popular meme page.

 Unfortunately, even with descriptive ad text, these ads don’t always convert well.
 If you use this type of ad, set a low budget and track the performance closely.
 You’ll often attract lots of curiosity clicks that won’t convert.

 How to Create Images for Meta Ads

 You have three options for images to use in your Meta ads: buy them, find ones that are already licensed, or create them yourself.

 You can buy stock photography at many sites, including iStockPhoto.
 There are also sites with free stock photos like Pixabay.
 Don’t use stock photos that look like stock photos.
 No generic businessmen or stark white backgrounds, please.

 Users recognize stock photos and will ignore them.
 Instead, find unique photos and give them personality by cropping or editing them and applying filters.
 You can use Pixlr, an online image editor, for both.

-If you don’t have the money to buy photos, you can search for Creative Commons licensed images.
+If you don’t have the money to buy photos, search for Creative Commons licensed images using Google Images:

 The third option is to create the images yourself.
 If you’re a graphic designer, this is easy.
 If you aren’t, you can still create typographic images or use basic image editing to create something original from existing pictures.

 Each campaign should have at least three ads with the same interest targets.
 Using a small number of ads will allow you to gather data on each one.
 For a given campaign, only one to two ads will get a lot of impressions, so don’t bother running too many at once.